shayaan-git/shayaan-git/README.md

 ### 👋 Hi, I'm Mohd Shayaan (he/him)

-- 👨🏻‍🎓 I'm looking for good projects to contribute in.
+- ♟ I'm looking for good projects to contribute in.
-- 🌱 I'm currently learning React
+- 🌱 Learning & Growing in this Matrix
 - 📫 Reach me at: mshayaan24@gmail.com

 ---